download.png

 Environmental Monitoring and Policy

 Students will become proficient in identifying air pollution sources and will be able to determine the difference between Hazardous Air Pollutants, Criteria Air Pollutants, and Greenhouse Gases.
-Team members will gain an understanding of monitoring and modeling techniques used to document emissions and recognize how research informs policy which then dictates industry compliance.
-Additionally, students will identify the necessary components for air pollution studies and monitoring, and investigate how State, Tribal, and Federal Implementation Plans influence policy and planning.
+Team members will gain an understanding of monitoring and modeling techniques used to document and record emissions and recognize how research informs policy, which then dictates industry compliance.
+Additionally, students will identify the necessary components for air pollution studies and monitoring, and they will investigate how State Implementation Plans reduce pollution in an area in an effort to return the area to safe breathing standards that are set for public health and the environment.

 Critical Thinking and Scientific Mindset

-Students will gain invaluable skills in atmospheric sciences, environmental policy and urban planning.
-Additionally, they will use a visible emissions monitoring technique to document emissions.
+Students will gain invaluable skills in atmospheric science, environmental policy and urban planning.
+They will become familiar with and use a visible emissions monitoring technique to document emissions.
 They will be encouraged to think like scientists, fostering a mindset focused on curiosity, inquiry, and evidence-based decision-making.
-This will empower students to approach complex environmental challenges with a critical eye.
+This will enable students to approach complex environmental challenges with a critical eye.

 Community Improvement and Planning